Walk into your whiteboard design challenge with confidence with these tips and best practices.

 The right side of the board is for sketching.
 Start your exploratory, idea-generating sketches at the top.
 Use the bottom half for the wireframes of your in-depth solution.
 You can always erase some of your early ideas and sketches if you need more space.

 Since you’re designing with a time limit, you’ll want to keep track of time.
 Wear a watch, or ask the interviewer for a time check periodically.
-Budget a certain percentage of time for each of the steps in your framework.
+Remember that framework from earlier?
+Budget a certain percentage of time for each step.